arav06/qilo/README.md

 # <b>Qilo SSH v1.0</b>

-## Control multiple Linux/Windows servers at once
+## Control multiple Linux/Windows servers at once over SSH

 ### How to use
 * Download the github repository